Kaldie/entity-registration/README.md

 - Introduce connectors to talk to other systems
 - Similarly, create connectors that listen to other systems
+- Determine location of deployment k8s or cloud native
+  - If k8s
+    - Seperate backend and frontend further
+  - If cloud
+    - Adapt current architecture to suitable cloud vendors

 ## Dev

+### Start up

 docker-compose up and start working :)

+### Architecture

+Current architecture is based around a nosql database and nextjs which is mainly used as a frontend and provides some backend functionality.
+Using API and getServerSideProps.
+Nextjs provides some functionality to do treeshaking such that the sensitive parts of the application will not be exposed.
+However, it needs to be seen if not a decent back-end needs to be created.